Clydesdale Bank has become the latest lender to introduce a new range of mortgages specifically for professionals.

 Some will have specialist knowledge of certain professions and can offer a more individual approach when it comes to assessing a mortgage application.
 Teachers Building Society, for example, has a range of mortgages available to teachers, teaching assistants, nursery nurses, child therapists and lecturers.

-Other lenders may not have specific professional mortgage products but may be able to adopt a more flexible approach for applicants working in certain professions, so it’s always worth looking at the whole market to see what options are available.
+Other lenders may not have specific professional mortgage products but may be able to adopt a more flexible approach for applicants working in certain professions, so it’s always worth looking at the whole market to see what mortgage options are available.

 More mortgage options for professionals